-It is important to be well informed when entering a work for hire agreement, and to consult with legal council when deemed necessary.
+Pro Tip: It is important to be well informed when entering a work for hire agreement, so always consult with legal council when deemed necessary.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?

 Disclaimer: This article is for educational and informational purposes only and not for the purpose of providing legal advice.
 The content contained in this article is not legal advice or a legal opinion on any specific matter or matters.